monircse061/Study-on-Designing-Machine-Learning-Systems/README.md

 ## 🛠️ Coming Soon

-Slides and summaries for the next chapters will be added here before each seminar.
+Slides for the next seminar will be added here before each seminar.

 Stay tuned and happy learning! 🚀